 Proposed market practice to manage CA instructions in case of partial settlement

-Some account servicers may have bilaterally agreed with account owners to process CA instructions based on the ELIG position, thus including pending receipts (PENR) and excluding pending deliveries (PEND) that may not have yet settled at the time the instruction is sent/processed.
+Some account servicers may have bilaterally agreed with account owners to process CA instructions based on a position which includes pending receipts (PENR) and excludes pending deliveries (PEND) that may not have yet settled at the time the instruction is sent/processed.

 This practice relies on a bilateral agreement between the account servicer and account owner and it does not mean/imply that other practices, such as only accepting instructions based on the settled position, are not valid and/or recommended.